Hit the Ice

-Hit the Ice is an ice hockey sports video game originally released by Taito, Williams and Midway for arcades in 1990.
+Hit the Ice is a 1990 ice hockey video game developed and published by Taito for arcades.
+It was released by Williams in North America.
 The game is a cartoonish representation of the sport with three players on each team: forward, defense, and goalie.
 There are few rules, as players are encouraged to trip, elbow and kick opponents.

 Taito released ports of Hit the Ice for the PC Engine/TurboGrafx-16, Mega Drive/Genesis, Game Boy and Super NES.
 An NES version was developed but not released.